isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 Improvements:

+-   Allow caching of uploaded files based on unique etag
 -   Simplification of task/entry.
 Add icons to their create buttons to clearly differentiate.
 Allow setting dates and dependencies on entry, auto converts to task
 -   Simplification of dates.
 'End Date' has been merged into 'Due Date'
 -   Styling of recent updates loading progress bar